hdblake/React-Template/README.md

 ## Dependencies

-- Has dependencies in package.json file for MaterialUI, useLocalStorageState, ESLint, Prettier, Tailwind, PostCSS, react-router-dom, Autoprefixer, and Vite
+- Has dependencies in package.json file for ESLint, Prettier, Tailwind, PostCSS, react-router-dom, Autoprefixer, and Vite